 Small batch strawberry jam

 In the following hands-on video, Marge Braker demonstrates the easy steps to make a jar of cooked strawberry jam in about 20 minutes of work.
 This cooked version doesn’t call for added pectin to make it set up, so learning to judge when the berries are done cooking can take a bit of practice.
 If you misjudge it and don’t cook them long enough, you’ll end up with strawberry syrup rather than strawberry jam, but that can be a happy mistake.
 Jam cooked too long will be stiff and will have lost that wonderful homemade berry brightness.
-The video shows a technique for checking.

-In the interest of full disclosure, I haven’t used this specific recipe, but I frequently make small batch cooked jams later in the summer when my caneberries are ripening gradually.
+I frequently make small batch cooked jams later in the summer when my caneberries are ripening gradually.
 It’s also handy when I want to try a new combination like gooseberry-currant or elderberry-apple that I’m not sure will be a success.